xamarin/GoogleApisForiOSComponents/Firebase.AdMob/component/GettingStarted.md

 ```
 ## Native Ads Advanced

-> **_Note:_** _Native Ads Advanced is currently in a limited beta release.
+> ![note_icon] **_Note:_** _Native Ads Advanced is currently in a limited beta release.
 If you are interested in participating, reach out to your account manager to discuss the possibility.
 This feature will be made available to all publishers at the conclusion of the beta._

 Native Ads Advanced is a format in which ad assets are presented to users via UI components that are native to the platform.
 They're shown using the same classes you already use in your storyboards, and can be formatted to match your app's visual design.
 When an ad loads, your app receives an ad object that contains its assets, and the app (rather than the SDK) is then responsible for displaying them.